confluentinc/cp-demo/docs/index.rst

    Kafka Connect -> Sinks screen, edit the running Elasticsearch sink connector.

-4. In the Connect view, pause the Elasticsearch sink connector by pressing the pause icon in the top right.
+4. In the Connect view, pause the Elasticsearch sink connector in Settings by pressing the pause icon in the top right.
 This will stop consumption for the related consumer group.